 A long-sleeved dress of dull coloured materials with small printed patterns began to take the place of the jupe.

 Eventually the irrepressible spirit of a mixed race resisting those socially prompted restrictions and the African love of bright colours reasserts itself completely in the shape of that Creole Bird of Paradise, the “dou-dou matador.”

-They had a sort of chart in their system of dressing, for matching foulards and madras headkerchiefs.
-The Jupe with the dress to be worn, so that if, for instance a woman wished to wear a dress in which yellow was the predominant colour, she would wear a blue foulard with a mouchoir of yellow mixed with red.
+They had a sort of chart in their system of dressing, for matching foulards and madras head-kerchiefs with the Jupe and the dress to be worn, so that if, for instance a woman wished to wear a dress in which yellow was the predominant colour, she would wear a blue foulard with a mouchoir of yellow mixed with red.

 Many will agree in saying that our native dress can hold its own anywhere in the world when worn with pride and distinction.